MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### isObject

-Return `true` if a given input is a complex object or return `false` if it is a primitive object.
+Return `true` if a given input is a complex object or return `false` if it's a primitive object.
 Primitive objects include strings, numbers, and Booleans; complex types, like classes, contain properties. <!--In C#, the input is neither a value type nor a string.
 In JavaScript, it reflects to the input is not a primitive data types.-->

 ```
 isObject('<input>')